Before you start: information for offer holders and new students

 Course timetables

-Course timetables for the 2022/23 academic year are being finalised and will be available on the first day of your induction.
+Course timetables for the academic year will be available on the first day of your induction.

 Timetables include classes or sessions that you must attend - either face to face on campus or remotely, depending on your course.
 Your timetable may include periods of self-directed learning that you are expected to carry out in your own time.
 Your programme team will provide you with further guidance on what is expected of you beyond what is timetabled.